 When the Civil Rights Act of 1964 was enacted more than half a century ago, many hailed its Title VII as spelling an end to workplace discrimination based on race, color and national origin.
 Unfortunately, racial discrimination still persists in subtle and sometimes dramatic ways among some companies’ employment offices and workers.

-Wherever and whenever racial or ethnic discrimination makes its appearance in a workplace, the dedicated employment attorneys at Sam Nicholson Law Office, PLLC are ready to stand up for its victims.
-If you have experienced racial or ethnic discrimination or harassment in the workplace, the lawyers at the Sam Nicholson Law Office may be able to help.
-Our Kentucky racial and ethnic discrimination attorneys have proven experience in employment law, and an enviable record of successful case outcomes.
-Let us be your advocate.
+Wherever and whenever racial or ethnic discrimination makes its appearance in a workplace, our legal professionals at Sam Nicholson Law Office, PLLC, are ready to stand up for its victims.
+If you have experienced racial or ethnic discrimination or harassment in the workplace, our lawyer may be able to help.

 Title VII makes it unlawful employment practice to:

-Discriminate against any individual by “refusing to hire them” or discriminate against them with respect to their “compensation, terms, conditions, or privileges of employment, because of their race, color, religion, sex, or national origin;” or to
+- Discriminate against any individual by “refusing to hire them” or discriminate against them with respect to their “compensation, terms, conditions, or privileges of employment, because of their race, color, religion, sex, or national origin”

-Please call 502.583.3212 to speak with an experienced Kentucky racial and ethnic discrimination lawyer, or fill out our contact form to schedule a free, no-obligation consultation.
-The Sam Nicholson Law Office serves Kentucky and its surrounding areas from offices conveniently located in Louisville.
+Please call 502-379-4116 to speak with an experienced lawyer, or fill out our contact form to schedule a free, no-obligation consultation.
+The Sam Nicholson Law Office, PLLC, serves Kentucky and its surrounding areas from offices conveniently located in Louisville.